ssowers2/Profile-Page/README.md

 # Hello World! 👋🏾

 ## About Me
-I'm on a journey to level up my programming skills and explore the vast world of software development.
+I'm on a journey to gain programming skills and explore the vast world of software development.
 My goal?
 Make a career shift and dive headfirst into the ever-evolving tech scene.
 Excited to learn, grow, and contribute to the amazing world of technology!

 📫 How to reach me: sabriyasowers@gmail.com